laher/doke/README.md

 # doke

-run make tasks in docker. s/make/doke/
+Run your make tasks in docker with a drop-in command. `s/make/doke/`

 ## When to use doke?